HiruNya/warp_petstore/README.md

 [View the OpenAPI file generated here.](https://hiru.dev/demo/warp-petstore/openapi.json)

+## This Crate

+This binary does two things:
+- Produce an OpenAPI JSON file (default) describing a warp server.
+- Actually run a warp server (`cargo run --feature serve`)

 ## Possible Macros

 I've written down some possible macros that would make documentation much easier to write.